 The old times of ranking human worthiness in many ways resemble Chinese foot binding.
-Women with bound feet were incapacitated.
-They were reduced to rather helpless dependent toys.
-Likewise, underlings in coercive hierarchies are typically artificially incapacitated.
-Underlings, males, but especially females, have their right arm bound behind their backs so-to-speak - the right arm being the sword arm.
-Master elites are the only ones allowed to use a sword; more so, they are compelled to do so.
+Feet binding incapacitates, at least partly.
+Women with bound feet were reduced to rather dependent and helpless toys.
+Likewise, underlings in coercive hierarchies are typically forced into artificial incapacitation.
+Underlings, especially females, but also males, have their right arm bound behind their backs so-to-speak - the right arm being the sword arm.
+Only master elites, particularly their males, are the ones allowed to use a sword; more so, they are compelled to do so.
 They are not meant to be vulnerable or dependent; therefore they have their left arm bound behind their back, to use the same metaphor.
-The problem is that both function with only one arm.
-Masters - since they have to disconnect from their vulnerability - easily develop a false sense of control and a distorted view on reality, while underlings are barred from developing a comprehensive sense of control and are caught in helplessness and dependency that is imposed on them.
+The problem is that both, elites and underlings, function with only one arm.
+Masters - since they have to disconnect from their vulnerability - easily develop a false sense of control and a distorted view on reality, while underlings - through being barred from developing a comprehensive sense of control - are caught in helplessness and dependency.